 cover your personal car or truck.

-Nevertheless, you can usually add other coverage's to an auto policy for other forms of transportation such as a motorcycle, all-terrain vehicle, recreational vehicle (RV), snowmobile, jet ski, or boat.
+Nevertheless, you can usually add additional coverage to an auto policy for other forms of transportation such as a motorcycle, all-terrain vehicle, recreational vehicle (RV), snowmobile, jet ski, or boat.
 Adding coverage for any of these vehicles is known as attaching a "rider" onto your auto policy.